teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 ## Installation

-- Please [Click Here](https://catsblenderplugin.xyz/wiki.html#how-do-i-install-cats-blender-plugin-blender-42) to see how to install for Blender 4.2+
+- Please [Click Here](https://catsblenderplugin.xyz/wiki.html?version=current#what-features-are-available-in-the-quick-access-panel) to see how to install for Blender 4.2+
-- Please [Click here](https://catsblenderplugin.xyz/wiki.html#how-do-i-install-cats-blender-plugin-blender-36-and-older) to see how to install for older versions of Blender.

 ## Help